 Supplemental ashwagandha is traditionally available as a fine powder that can be mixed with food or liquids, and can also be purchased in pill and liquid form.
 However, not enough research has been completed on humans to determine effectiveness and safe, long-term dosing.
 According to the report published in "Alternative Medicine Review," ashwagandha is generally considered safe, although large doses are linked to nausea, diarrhea and vomiting.
 In addition, ashwagandha has abortifacient properties, which means large doses could potentially lead to miscarriage -- so this supplement should be avoided in pregnancy.
 Finally, since this supplement is a mild central nervous system depressant, it may interact with alcohol, anti-anxiety drugs or sedatives.
 If you are under treatment for any medical or psychiatric problems, or take any prescription medications, talk with your doctor before starting supplemental ashwagandha.

-- African Journal of Alternative and Complimentary Medicine: An Overview on Ashwagandha: A Rasayana (Rejuvenator) of Ayurveda
+- African Journal of Traditional, Complementary and Alternative Medicine: An Overview on Ashwagandha: A Rasayana (Rejuvenator) of Ayurveda

 - Journal of Alternative and Complementary Medicine: In Vivo Effects of Ashwagandha (Withania Somnifera) Extract on the Activation of Lymphocytes